The History of Plumbing in Geelong

 The latter half of the century saw Geelong introduce a reticulated, or piped, water network.
 It became one of the first towns in Victoria to have drinking water transported via pipes.
 It was the completion of the Lower Stony Creek Reservoir in 1873 that made this possible.
 Following several failed attempts, the dam became the first in Australia to use mass concrete in its construction.
 The first place to benefit?
 The Geelong Infirmary and Benevolent Asylum.

 The first true plumbing and sewerage network in Geelong appeared in the 1910s.

 Spearheaded by local authorities such as the Geelong Municipal Waterworks Trust, now Barwon Water, locals wanted to improve local sewerage systems.
 Mostly, because there was none.

-Stone & Siddeley were awarded the contract to design and build the first sewers in Geelong, a process which began in 1912.
-By 1916 the first homes were connected, and in 1917 the whole system was up and running.
+Stone & Siddeley was awarded the contract to design and build the first sewers in Geelong, a process that began in 1912.
+Connection to the first homes took place by 1916, and in 1917 the whole system was up and running.

 If you’re wondering where the sewage went, the destination was Black Rock at Connewarre, along the Bass Strait.
-It was chosen as the prime location, although nearby locals and beaches suffered the nasty side effects as sewage was dumped close to shore.
+Though it was chosen as the prime location site, nearby locals and beaches suffered nasty side effects as sewage was dumped close to shore.

-One decade later and the State Rivers Water Supply Commission scheme led the development of a new reservoir at Wurdiboluc.
+One decade later, the State Rivers Water Supply Commission scheme spearheaded the development of a new reservoir at Wurdiboluc.
 The new dam supplied the greater Bellarine Peninsula with drinking water.